rasabi42/nps-retention-analysis/README.md

 1. Clone the repo
 2. Open `notebooks/nps_regression_analysis.ipynb` in [Google Colab](https://colab.research.google.com) or Jupyter
-3. Upload your own data CSV when prompted in Step 2, or use `data/analysis_ready.csv` to explore the structure
+3. Use `data/analysis_ready.csv` to explore the structure (during 2nd step of notebook)
-4. Update column mappings in Step 4 if using your own data
-5. Run all cells in order
+4. Run all cells in order

 **Dependencies** are installed automatically in the first cell:
 ```